c0ntradicti0n/tts/README.md

 # Simple Text To Speech on command line

-Using some modern TTS package with simple use in bash.
+Using some modern TTS package with simple use in  sh.

 At the moment: